Stekeblad/Password-based-TinkTool/readme.md

 A simple password-based commandline tool for creating [Google Tink cryptographic keys](https://github.com/google/tink) and using them to create and verify digital signatures.
-This is an early version with a small feature set and limited error handling.
+This is also an example of how Google Tink can be used in Java.

 Current features:
 - Generate new password-protected keys